ggventurini/python-deltasigma/README.md

 1. You can find the [package documentation online](http://python-deltasigma.readthedocs.org/en/latest/).

-2. The original MATLAB Toolbox provides good documentation, which is very useful to understand what the toolbox is capable of.
+2. The original MATLAB Toolbox provides in-depth documentation, which is very useful to understand what the toolbox is capable of.
 See [DSToolbox.pdf](https://github.com/ggventurini/python-deltasigma/blob/master/delsig/DSToolbox.pdf?raw=true) and [OnePageStory.pdf](https://github.com/ggventurini/python-deltasigma/blob/master/delsig/OnePageStory.pdf?raw=true) (*PDF warning*).

 3. The book:

 Richard Schreier, Gabor C. Temes, *Understanding Delta-Sigma Data Converters*, ISBN: 978-0-471-46585-0, November 2004, Wiley-IEEE Press

-is *probably the most authoritative resource on the topic*.
+is probably *the most authoritative resource on the topic*.
 Chapter 8-9 show how to use the MATLAB toolkit and the observations apply also to this Python port.
 Links [on amazon](http://www.amazon.com/Understanding-Delta-Sigma-Converters-Richard-Schreier/dp/0471465852), [on the Wiley-IEEE press](http://eu.wiley.com/WileyCDA/WileyTitle/productCd-0471465852,miniSiteCd-IEEE2.html).

 *I am not affiliated with neither the sellers nor the authors.*